kgates-github/LLM-Prompts-for-AI-Interaction-Patterns/README.md

 topics before deciding on a direction.

 It demonstrates how to transform a broad topic like "inflation" into structured research that can power presentations, reports, or educational content.
-It combines specific role definition, clear methodology, and structured output formatting to ensure comprehensive, authoritative results.
-The prompt also has the output cite credible sources.

 Output from this prompt produces a broad perspective on inflation over the last 10 years.
 When we create the slide deck (using the presentation prompt), we ask the LLM to focus on a topic